ncatlin/rgatPages/index.md

 See the [Trello](https://trello.com/b/OyO4A1O9/rgat) for the features under development or scheduled to be worked on and known bugs

 It currently supports 32 and 64 bit Windows EXE's and DLL's, but it now runs on .NET so Linux support should be slightly less distant that it was a while ago.
-It won't work very well with .NET apps.
+Technically it will trace [.NET apps and other JIT binaries](https://ncatlin.github.io/rgatPages/tracing/2021/11/19/visualising-hello-world.html#c-net-5-self-contained-executable) but it's rarely a good idea.

 ## Requirements and Installation